software-students-fall2023/1-specification-exercise-artwork/README.md

 Estimation of effort: Medium

 Acceptance Criteria:
-- The "View" tab will have a photo-capture feature.
+- The "Capture" tab will have a photo-capture feature.
 - The photos will be automatically saved onto their gallery.